-For these purposes, siblings must be living at the same address as the child who is applying.
+For these purposes, siblings must be on the Crawshaw Academy admission register (aka the school roll) on National Offer Day and living at the same address as the child who is applying.
 A sibling is a pupil who shares one or more parent (whether biological, step, foster or by adoption) with the applicant.

-In order to meet this requirement, the member of staff must fulfil either or both of these circumstances: a) where the member of staff has been employed within the school staff team for two or more years at the time at which the application for admission to the school is made, and/or b) the member of staff is recruited into the school staff team to fill a vacant post for which there is a demonstrable skill shortage.
+In order to meet this requirement, the member of staff must fulfil either or both of these circumstances:

+a) where the member of staff has been employed within the school staff team for two or more years at the time at which the application for admission to the school is made, and/or b) the member of staff is recruited into the school staff team to fill a vacant post for which there is a demonstrable skill shortage.